janek26/rahrt/DEPLOYMENT.md

 3. Under **Source**, select **GitHub Actions**
 4. Save the settings

+**Note:** The workflow will automatically enable GitHub Pages using the `enablement: true` parameter in the `configure-pages` action, so manual configuration may not be necessary.

 ## Step 2: Configure Custom Domain

 ### Option A: Using GitHub Pages Settings (Recommended)